Topl/brambl-cli/microsite/docs/how-tos/manage-keys.md

 # Manage Keys

-To interact with other fellowships and contracts you need to import their public keys into your wallet.
+To interact with other fellowships and templates you need to import their public keys into your wallet.
 This allows to derive the right keys to derive the next address where to send the funds.